thrawn01/quartz-garden/content/posts/Reservation Pattern in Queues.md

 When we first built Mailgun, our first queue system was a library that talked with MongoDB.
 At some point we realized libraries were more trouble than they are worth in a SOA environment and we built a GRPC based queue service which used the same **Reservation Pattern** the library used to ensure we only delivered an email message once, and only once.
 What we eventually realized is that we could use the same queue service with the reservation pattern to implement the saga pattern, along with a bunch of other use cases we never really thought about until after we built the queue service.

 ## Reservation Pattern and Queue How To
-The reservation pattern is used to implement an "Almost Exactly Once Delivery" queue by ensuring that each message is processed "almost" once and in the order it was received.
+The reservation pattern is used to implement an "Almost Exactly Once Delivery" queue by ensuring that each message is processed "almost exactly" once and in the order it was received.
 I say, "almost" because [Exactly Once Delivery (EOD) is theoretically impossible](https://bravenewgeek.com/you-cannot-have-exactly-once-delivery/).
 HOWEVER, In practice you can achieve AEOD or "Almost Exactly Once Delivery" which is just EOD with the understanding that you have the occasional duplicate delivery due to some failure of the system.

 In our experience, the duplicate delivery rate is very low indeed.
-When I say "very low" I mean, it has about the same delivery failure rate of whatever your current uptime is.
-That is to say, message delivery is about as reliable as the system it runs on.
+When I say "very low" I mean, it has about the same failure rate of whatever your current uptime is.
+That is to say, it is about as reliable as the system it runs on.
 If you need additional protection against duplication, you can ensure the messages consumed are idempotent.
 Remember, [Distributed systems are all about trade-offs](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed/)

 Here are the key parts of a Reservation Queue:
 ###### Reservation